divyaspandu/Stepin_embeddedcproject/1_Requirements/readme.md

 Features:

 This will sense whether the driver or passenger seated or not.

 This is user friendly system.

 Strengths:

 This system can alter the temperature according to the environmental conditions

+WHAT:

+This is the seat temperature monitoring system.

+WHERE:

+This can used in automotive industries.

+WHEN:

+This can used in low temperature areas.

+WHY:

+This can be used for preventing health issues in low temperature areas.

+HOW:

+This can alter the temperature by generating heat through heater.